Anyline/mobile-ocr-documentation-anyline/source/index.md

     }
 }
 ```
-Once Anyline is set up sucessful, start the scanning process in viewDidAppear.
+Once Anyline is set up successful, start the scanning process in viewDidAppear.
 If there is a problem starting the scanning process an error object will be set, so the error can be handled.

-###### 3. Receiving results
+###### 3. Implement the delegate method and receive results

 ```objective_c
 - (void)anylineBarcodeModuleView:(AnylineBarcodeModuleView *)anylineBarcodeModuleView